-- Intertrigo dermatitis can be infected by bacteria and fungi.
+- Intertriginous dermatitis can be infected by bacteria and fungi.
 Eruptions in the skin folds can occur in a number of other dermatological conditions aside from intertrigo.

-- Intertrigo can be prevented by losing weight and applying greasy topical ointments, which reduce friction prior to athletic endeavors.
+- Intertrigo can be prevented by losing weight and applying lubricating topical preparations prior to athletic endeavors.

 - The prognosis of intertrigo is excellent.